solarpunklab/coxy/README.md

 <br>
 CoXY KONTROL dashboard
 <br><br>
-In order to simultaneously work with different languages and many different Arduino and Javascript libraries, VS-CODE / Platform IO was chosen as development environment.
+In order to simplify the simultaneous coding with different languages and many Arduino and Javascript libraries, VS-CODE / Platform IO was chosen as development environment.
 This way all the code base can be easily copied, edited and transferred at once without the need of re-configuration.
 <br><br>
 <img src="images/vscode.png">
 <br>